hed-standard/hed-specification/docs/source/03_HED_formats.md

 A node element specifies a name, node attributes, and an informative description of the tag term's meaning.
-A node name may only contain valid `name` characters (alphanumeric, blank, hyphen, underbar, period, and non-ascii).
+A node name may only contain valid `name` characters (alphanumeric, blank, hyphen, underscore, period, and non-ascii).

 This also applies to tag extensions.
 Substitutions for the `#` placeholder that have value classes are governed by